Kraken vs. Canucks Prediction & Picks - November 24

 Kraken Splits and Trends

-- The Kraken have a record of 8-8-5 this season and are 3-5-8 in overtime matchups.
+- The Kraken (8-8-5 overall) have posted a record of 3-5-8 in games that have needed OT this season.

-- Seattle has earned 11 points (4-1-3) in its eight games decided by one goal.
+- In the eight games Seattle has played that were decided by one goal, it racked up 11 points.

-- This season the Kraken recorded just one goal in six games and they finished 0-5-1 in those matchups.
+- This season the Kraken scored just one goal in six games and they finished 0-5-1 in those matchups.

 - Seattle has one point (0-1-1) in two games this season when it has scored two goals.

-- The Kraken have earned 19 points in their 12 games with more than two goals scored.
+- The Kraken have earned 19 points in their 12 games with at least three goals scored.

-- This season, Seattle has scored a single power-play goal in seven games and registered eight points with a record of 3-2-2.
+- Seattle has scored a lone power-play goal in seven games this season and has recorded eight points from those matchups.

 - The Kraken's opponents have had more shots in nine games.
-The Kraken went 2-6-1 in those contests (five points).
+The Kraken went 2-6-1 in those matchups (five points).

 Team Stats Comparison